Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Multiple Hypothesis Testing with Correlated Test Statistics

 \subsection{Sequential Cauchy Combination Test}

-The main contribution of this paper is the sequential Cauchy combination (SCC) test, which unravels the GCC test to make statements on the elementary hypotheses.
-The raw $p$-values are sorted in ascending order so that $p_{(1)}\leq p_{(2)}\leq \ldots \leq p_{(d)}$, which is standard for step-down and step-up sequential procedures (see Section \ref{ssecOrderdPvals}).
-For the inference on hypothesis $H_{\left( i\right) }$ we compute a Cauchy combination test statistic ${ \tilde{T}}_{\left( i\right) }$ from a subset of $p$-values, running from $p_{(i)}$ to $p_{(d)}$ as:
+The main contribution of this paper is the introduction of the sequential Cauchy combination test, which extends the GCC test of \citet{liu2020cauchy} to make statements on the elementary hypotheses.
+To facilitate this, the raw $p$-values are sorted in ascending order, denoting them as $p_{(1)}\leq p_{(2)}\leq \ldots \leq p_{(d)}$, where $H_{(1)},H_{(2)},\ldots,H_{(d)}$ correspond to their respective null hypotheses.
+For the purpose of testing hypothesis $H_{\left( i\right) }$, we calculate a Cauchy combination test statistic, denoted as ${ \tilde{T}}_{\left( i\right) }$, using a subset of $p$-values running from $p_{(i)}$ to $p_{(d)}$ as:

+where $w_j$ represents the weight assigned to each $p$-value in the subset.
+The corresponding $p$-value is computed as: